📅 2014-Jun-06 ⬩ ✍️ Ashwin Nanjappa ⬩ 🏷️ dash, vim, zeal ⬩ 📚 Archive

 Do you miss the days of Visual C++ 6 when you had the entire MSDN documentation offline for access?
 Dash is a Mac app that does that for a whole bunch of languages and libraries.
-And if you are on Linux, Zeal is a clone of Dash that does the same.
+And if you are on Linux or Windows, Zeal is a clone of Dash that does the same.

 $ sudo add-apt-repository ppa:zeal-developers/ppa $ sudo apt-get update $ sudo apt install zeal

 To install on Windows, just use the installer download.